-On December 31 this year (2017) an estimated 8,000 injured workers in NSW will lose their weekly benefits due to changes made to workers’ compensation laws brought in by the state in 2012.
+On December 31 2017, an estimated 8,000 injured workers in NSW lost their weekly benefits due to changes made to workers’ compensation laws brought in by the state in 2012.

-As part of the reforms the NSW Government has ditched WorkCover and set up a new body called the Workers’ Compensation Independent Review Office or WIRO, headed by Kim Garling, to reform the state’s workers’ compensation system.
+As part of the reforms, the NSW Government ditched WorkCover and set up a new body called the Workers’ Compensation Independent Review Office or WIRO, headed by Kim Garling, to reform the state’s workers’ compensation system.

-According to the new legislation, unless these workers can show a minimum of 20 per cent impairment levels by December 31, they will lose their compensation payments, even though they might be unfit for work and could be reliant on daily pain management medication.
+According to the new legislation, unless workers could show a minimum of 20 per cent impairment levels by December 31, 2017, they lost their compensation payments, even though they were unfit for work and could have been reliant on daily pain management medication.

 - The Independent Legal Assistance Review Service (ILARS)

-To make sure you have all the help you need to resolve a dispute, WIRO can give you a grant to access independent legal advice.
+To make sure you have all the help you need to resolve a dispute, WIRO can supply you with a grant to access independent legal advice.

 - Employer complaints